 The CCAA is only available for energy and transportation organizations to join.
 And timing is important: coops can only join as long as the monarch butterfly is not listed under the ESA.
-FWS must determine if listing the monarch butterfly is warranted by June 2019.
-If it is, there will be an additional 13 months before the decision is finalized.
-Therefore, co-ops will likely have until July 2020 to sign up for the monarch CCAA's benefits.
-If the monarch is not listed, the decision is likely to be challenged in the courts - leading to increased regulatory uncertainity for co-ops that choose not to proactively enroll in the CCAA.
+FWS must determine if listing the monarch butterfly is warranted by December 2020.
+If it is, there will be an additional year before the decision is finalized.
+Therefore, co-ops will likely have until December 2021 to sign up for the monarch CCAA's benefits.
+If the monarch is not listed, the decision is likely to be challenged in the courts - leading to increased regulatory uncertainty for co-ops that choose not to proactively enroll in the CCAA.